 - feeling tired or dizzy.

 But everyone is different.
-Some women who are pregnant notice some or all of these signs; others might not notice any change at all.
+Some people who are pregnant notice some or all of these signs; others might not notice any change at all.

 If you are worried that you are pregnant, it is important to do something right away.